 After students have taken the Universal Screener, the RtI Recommendations report will be available.
 The RtI (Response to Intervention) Recommendations report is used to view student results from a specific administration of the Universal Screener.
 From its results, you can identify students requiring further evaluation and potential intervention as part of the RtI process.
 Results are based on a common vertical scaled score.

 The assessments are composed of Math and Reading/Language Arts and are developed for each grade level, K-10.
 To identify readiness, they include multiple grade levels to allow sufficient “reach” to identify student weaknesses.
 For grades 2 and above, approximately 50% of the test content is from the target grade, 25% from one grade below and 25% from two grades below.
-The kindergarten assessment has two different forms reflecting earlier and later kindergarten content, given the rapid development at that level.
+Given the rapid development at that level, the kindergarten assessment has two different forms reflecting earlier and later kindergarten content.

 The test contains 20 – 35 items and does bookmark.